What is a dental bridge procedure?

 What happens during a dental bridge procedure?

-To prepare for a dental bridge, your dentist will usually file down the 2 healthy teeth on either side of the gap.
-Your dentist will then take a mould to make your bridge.
+To prepare for a dental bridge, the dentist will usually file down the 2 healthy teeth on either side of the gap.
+They will then take a mould to make the bridge.

 You might be given a temporary bridge while waiting for your permanent bridge to be ready.
 If so, that is taken out once your permanent bridge has been prepared.

-The permanent bridge is put in place when ready, and usually cemented to the surrounding healthy teeth.
-Or your dentist might anchor your bridge with a dental implant, which is surgically placed in your jaw.
-Your dentist will need to check if dental implants are suitable for you.
+The permanent bridge is put in place when ready, and usually attached to the surrounding healthy teeth with dental cement.
+Or the dentist might anchor the bridge with a dental implant, which is surgically placed in the jaw.
+The dentist will need to check if dental implants are suitable for you.

 How do you care for your dental bridge?

 You’ll need to brush your bridge with fluoride toothpaste and floss, as is usually recommended for natural teeth.
 Regular visits to your dentist are also important.

-Benefits and risks of a dental bridge procedure
+What are the benefits and risks of a dental bridge procedure?

-Dental bridges can help restore your smile and avoid you feeling self-conscious about having missing teeth.
-Filling in the gap left by missing teeth is also important because, if the gap is not filled, the surrounding teeth might lean into the gap over time and change the way you bite.
+Dental bridges can help restore the smile and avoid someone feeling self-conscious about having missing teeth.
+Filling in the gap left by missing teeth is also important because, if the gap is not filled, the surrounding teeth might lean into the gap over time and change the way a person bites.

 Bridges can last for many years if they are cared for properly.
 However, they can fail, usually due to decay of the natural teeth next to them, or failure of the cement.